Skip to main content

 Timeline toolbar

-The Timeline toolbar provides quick access to common actions:
+The timeline toolbar provides quick access to common actions:

 • Insert — insert assets at the current time